0xalexbel/fhe-single-price-auction/README.md

 For more information about the architecture and the algorithm, see [contracts/engines/FHEAuctionEngine.sol](https://github.com/0xalexbel/fhe-single-price-auction/blob/14c7121b1dee13cbef8224a096d9ded8a45aaaa2/contracts/engines/FHEAuctionEngine.sol) contract commentary.

+# Missing features & improvements

+- ProRata tie-breaking mode is not yet implemeneted.
+- Better incorporate the uniform price decryption pass into the computation flow.

 # Tutorial

 ## Setting up the environment